bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

 DeltaBase.
 A lightweight, comprehensive solution for managing delta tables built on polars and deltalake: https://github.com/uname-n/deltabase

+Posting.
+Posting is an HTTP client, not unlike Postman and Insomnia.
+As a TUI application, it can be used over SSH and enables efficient keyboard-centric workflows.
+Your requests are stored locally in simple YAML files, so they're easy to read and version control: https://github.com/darrenburns/posting

 ----